-Anyway, these pancakes were always eagerly anticipated whenever we were at Grandma's or she was at our house.
+These pancakes were always eagerly anticipated whenever we were at Grandma's or she was at our house.
 She would hover over the stove throwing out hot cakes to anyone and everyone until all bellies were crammed full.
 Good times.

 2 cups milk

-3 tablespoons white sugar
+3 tablespoons granulated sugar

 3 tablespoons vegetable oil